Bilal2453/coro-docs/docs/coro-http.md

 ### TCP Connection

-A table that represents a wrapped TCP connection (wrapped using coro-channel).
-It contains many useful fields when you're working directly with the the socket.
-Usually you only should touch this *directly* when you do know what you are dealing with.
+A table structure that represents a TCP connection (wrapped using coro-channel).
+The structure offers methods to directly read and write from the socket, and general details about the connection.
+Generally speaking you should only use those *directly* when it is the only way to accomplish what you need.

 #### Available Fields